New Patient Process

 At SBCHC, we take all of our scheduled patients into consideration.
 Please be advised that we do enforce a Late Patient Policy to ensure that our clinic runs efficiently.

-- 20 to 40 minutes late: the registration staff will call the department to ask whether or not you will need to be rescheduled.
+If you are more than 15 minutes late for appointment, the registration staff will call the department to ask whether or not you will need to be rescheduled.
 If the provider is willing to see you that day, you will be asked to wait until the next opening or until the end of the provider's session.

 Transferring Care to SBCHC